Taking a lump sum or monthly payments depends on:

-Faced with mounting pension costs and greater volatility, companies are increasingly offering their current and former employees a critical choice: Take a lump sum now or hold on to their pension.
+Faced with mounting pension costs and greater volatility, companies are increasingly offering their current and former employees a critical choice: Take a lump sum payment now or hold on to their pension.

 “Companies are offering these buyouts as a way to shrink the size of their pension plans, which ultimately reduces the impact of that pension plan on the company’s financials,” says John Beck, senior vice president for benefits consulting at Fidelity Investments.
 “From an employee’s perspective, the decision comes down to a trade-off between an income stream and a pile of money that’s made available to him or her today.”

 Whatever the case, here’s how a pension lump sum payment offer typically works: Your employer issues a notice that by a certain date, eligible employees must decide whether to exchange a monthly benefit payment in the future for a one-time lump sum payment.
 If you opt for the lump sum, you or an eligible tax-qualified plan such as an IRA will receive a check from the company’s pension fund for that amount, and the company’s pension (or defined benefit) obligation to you will end.
 Alternatively, if you opt to keep your monthly benefits, nothing will change, except the option to take a lump sum may be removed after the offer period expires.

 The process is relatively simple, but the decision about which option to take can be complex.
 Here are the pros and cons of each option:

 Keeping the monthly payment

 These monthly payments do have drawbacks, however:

 - If you’re not working for the company making the offer, your benefit amount typically will not increase between now and your retirement date.
 During retirement, your life annuity payments typically do not come with inflation protection, so your monthly benefits are likely to lose purchasing power over time.
 An annual inflation rate of 3%, the average since 1926, will cut the value of your benefit in half in 24 years.